grafana/falconlogscale-datasource/docs/sources/configure.md

 To configure OAuth2 Client Credentials authentication:

-1. Select **NGSIEM** mode in the Mode dropdown (this will automatically enable OAuth2 authentication)
+1. Select **NGSIEM** mode in the Mode drop-down (this will automatically enable OAuth2 authentication)
 2. Enter your client ID and client secret in their respective fields.